mihai2000q/ConsiliumTempus-be/docs/Security.md

 The permissions will be classified on their respective component:

+- Custom Field Setup
+  - Create On Project
-- Workspace
+  - Create On Workspace
+  - Add To Project
   - Read
-  - Read Overview
+  - Read Collection From Workspace
-  - Read Invitations
+  - Read Collection From Project
   - Update
-  - Update Favorites
-  - Update Overview
+  - Make Global
   - Delete
-  - Invite Collaborator
-  - Read Collaborators
-  - Update Collaborator
-  - Kick Collaborator
+  - Remove From Project
 - Project
   - Create
   - Read